sjyang8/DLRR/readme.txt

 -----------Symbolic Math Toolbox

 Acknowledgement
-1) Thanks to the paper "SuperPCA: A Superpixelwise PCA Approach for Unsupervised Feature Extraction of Hyperspectral Imagery", we refer some codes of it that saves in folder "common".
+1) Thanks to the paper "SuperPCA: A Superpixelwise PCA Approach for Unsupervised Feature Extraction of Hyperspectral Imagery", we refer some codes of it that saved in the folder "common".
-2) Thanks to the paper "Simultaneous spatial and spectral low-rank representation of hyperspectral images for classification", we refer the classification codes of it that saves in folder "classification_code".
+2) Thanks to the paper "Simultaneous spatial and spectral low-rank representation of hyperspectral images for classification", we refer the classification codes of it that saved in the folder "classification_code".

 ATTN:
 - This package is free for academic usage.
 You can run it at your own risk.